Skip to content

 Can employers reimburse GLP-1 costs?

-Yes β€” under section 213(d) medical expense definitions, employer reimbursement through an HRA or ICHRA can include GLP-1s.
-Large employers increasingly include GLP-1 coverage in their self-funded plans after 2024 union-negotiated carveouts; ask HR directly.
+Yes — under section 213(d) medical expense definitions, employer reimbursement through an HRA or ICHRA can include GLP-1s.
+Large employers increasingly cover GLP-1s in self-funded plans after 2024 union carveouts.
+Ask HR directly; don't assume your plan doesn't cover.

 What if I have to stop the drug mid-year?

-Your monthly burn falls to near zero, but STEP 4 showed patients regain roughly two-thirds of lost weight within 12 months of stopping.
-A realistic year-2 budget still includes quarterly visits, labs, and likely a restart attempt β€” do not plan a budget that assumes you stop permanently at month 12 unless your prescriber has a documented taper plan.
-See the stopping GLP-1 regain projector.
+Your monthly burn falls to near zero, but STEP 4 showed ~two-thirds regain within 12 months of stopping.
+Year 2 budget still needs quarterly visits, labs, and likely a restart attempt.
+Don't plan a budget that assumes permanent stop at month 12 unless your prescriber has a documented taper plan.

-How do I plan for price changes?
+How do I plan for price changes in 2026?

 Part of the Digital Dashboard Hub network

-Powered byDigital Dashboard Hubβ€” 250+ free tools
+Powered byDigital Dashboard Hub— 250+ free tools

-Calculators, trackers, and planners for creators, business, and wellness β€” all in one place.
+Calculators, trackers, and planners for creators, business, and wellness — all in one place.

-Explore all 250+ tools β†’
+Explore all 250+ tools →